Skip to content

 Guidelines

-• Reason: Double quotes allow the interpretation of variables, command substitution, and escape sequences (e.g., \n, \t) within the quoted string while preventing word splitting and globbing.
+• Reason: Double quotes allow the shell to interpret expansions (such as variables, command substitutions, and escape sequences) while preventing word splitting and globbing.

 Example